sparklingwaterlemon/The-Great-Gig-in-the-Sky/README.md

 - Nested Route resource `https://ui.dev/react-router-nested-routes`
 - preload images to decrease lag
 - background images
+- FIXED -- Check to see if useEffect is being triggered with the background image load while doing display box..
+- FIXED -- Make sure scrolling down moon/ loading moon is tonight's moon

+README:
+- useEffect for how scroll locations will update image
+- useEffect for preloading images
+- useEffect for preloading scroll / how bug was fixed
+- moonimage format
+- algo for between year calculations

 To-Do's:
-- Check to see if useEffect is being triggered with the background image load while doing display box..
-- Make sure scrolling down moon/ loading moon is tonight's moon

 - Display Box is Fixed
 - but Astro Weather Box is Moving Parallaxed Effect
 - Bottom of Scroll - About Page Linke